-"To create, as a community, the leading international office suite that will run on all major platforms and provide access to all functionality and data through open-component based APIs and an XML-based file format."
+"To create, as a community, the leading international office suite that will run on all major platforms and provide access to all functionality and data through opencomponent based APIs and an XML-based file format."

-The OpenOffice.org project is primarily sponsored by Sun Microsystems, which is the primary contributor of code to the Project.
+The OpenOffice.org project is primarily sponsored by Oracle Corp, which is the primary contributor of code to the project.
 Our other major corporate contributors include Novell, RedHat, RedFlag CH2000, IBM, and Google.
-Additionally over 450,000 people from nearly every curve of the globe have joined this Project with the idea of creating the best possible office suite that all can use.
+Additionally over 450,000 people from nearly every part of the globe have joined this project with the idea of creating the best possible office suite that all can use.
 This is the essence of an "open source" community!

 With its free software licence and active Native Language Confederation, OpenOffice.org is a key player in the drive to eradicate digital exclusion and preserve minority languages threatened by being on the wrong side of the digital divide.
-For tens of thousands of community members, this makes the OpenOffice.org community their volunteering opportunity of choice.